tsgreenwood-flatiron-data-science/dsc-3-final-project/README.md

 **_Process, Methodology, and Findings_**

 * Your notebook should contain a clear record of your process and methodology for exploring and preprocessing your data, building and tuning a model, and interpreting your results.
-* We recommend you use the OSEMN process to help organize your thoughts and stay on track.
+* We recommend you use the [CRISP-DM](https://en.wikipedia.org/wiki/Cross-industry_standard_process_for_data_mining) process to help organize your thoughts and stay on track.

-### Blog Post Must-Haves

-Your blog post should clearly explain your process and results, including:
-* An explanation of the problem you're trying to solve and the dataset you choose for it
-* Well documented examples of code and visualizations (when appropriate)

-**_NOTE:_**  This blog post is your way of showcasing the work you've done on this project--chances are it will soon be read by a recruiter or hiring manager!
-Take the time to make sure that you craft your story well, and clearly explain your process and findings in a way that clearly shows both your technical expertise **_and_** your ability to communicate your results!

 ## Submitting your Project

 You’re almost done!
 In order to submit your project for review, include the following links to your work in the corresponding fields on the right-hand side of Learn.

 1. **GitHub Repo:** Now that you’ve completed your project in Jupyter Notebooks, push your work to GitHub and paste that link to the right.
 (If you need help doing so, review the resources [here](https://docs.google.com/spreadsheets/d/1CNGDhjcQZDRx2sWByd2v-mgUOjy13Cd_hQYVXPuzEDE/edit#gid=0).)
-_Reminder: Make sure to also add and commit a pdf of your non-technical presentation to the repository with a file name of presentation.pdf._
+2. **Keynote/PowerPoint/Google Slides presentation:** be sure to commit a pdf of your non-technical presentation to the repository with a file name of `presentation.pdf`.
-2. **Blog Post:** Include a link to your blog post.
-3. **Record Walkthrough:** Include a link to your video walkthrough.

-Hit "I'm done" to wrap it up.
-You will receive an email in order to schedule your review with your instructor.